encukou/gillcup/docs/source/code/properties.rst

 <http://docs.python.org/howto/descriptor.html>`_ to provide efficient access to
 animated properties.

-Assigning to an animated attribute causes it to get set to that value, and cancels any running animations on it.
+Assigment to an animated attribute causes the property to get set to the given value and cancels any running animations on it.

 See :mod:`gillcup.animation` for information on how to actually do animations.